ding-lab/MuSiC2/README.md

 Install (Ubuntu & CentOS)
 -------
-Note: we provided binaries for joinx, samtools, calcRoiCovg and bedtools in /bin dir, and which were
-      compiled on CentOS, and tested on CentOS/Ubuntu.
+Note: We provided binaries for joinx, samtools, calcRoiCovg and bedtools in /bin dir, and which were compiled on CentOS, and tested on CentOS/Ubuntu.

 Prerequisites for Ubuntu: